slawqo/tobiko/README.rst

 Main Project Goals
 ~~~~~~~~~~~~~~~~~~

-- Provide a Python framework to write system scenario test cases;
+- To provide a Python framework to write system scenario test cases.
+- To provide tools for testing OpenStack system operations like update,
+  upgrades and fast forward upgrade.
-- Provide CLI tools to implement a workflow designed to test potentially
+- To provide CLI tools to implement a workflow designed to test potentially
-  destructive operations (like cloud nodes reboot, update, upgrade...).
+  destructive operations (like rebooting cloud nodes, restarting services
+  or others kinds of fault injections).
-- Provide tools to monitor and recollect the healthy status of the cloud
+- To provide tools to monitor and recollect the healthy status of the cloud as
+  seen from user perspective (black-box testing) or from inside (white-box
+  testing).

 References